All Episodes

 Now I know how my dad felt when I told him college.

-Anyway, I want to grab, we got a lot of audio sound bites here, folks.
+Anyway, I want to grab, we got a lot of audio soundbites here, folks.

-I've I'm again overwhelmed trying to get everything in.
+I'm, again, overwhelmed trying to get everything in.

-I'm swamped with great stuff here today.
+I've been swamped with great stuff here today.

-Yeah, these are all good.
+And yeah, these are all good.

-How's it gonna play out there?
+How's it going to play out there?

 Republican voters in Arizona in Michigan a week later on Super Tuesday.

-You know, Wolf, he was at a he's a devout Catholic using the language of a well-versed Catholic at a Catholic university.
+You know, Wolf, he was at a, he's a devout Catholic using the language of a well-versed Catholic at a Catholic university.

 That was not a campaign event.

-There's also nothing particularly over the top to use that language right now, or for Catholics to hear that, because they are 30% of the electorate.
+There's also nothing particularly over the top to use that language right now or for Catholics to hear that because they are 30% of the electorate.

-They're in the swing states, and Obama has lost the support that he enjoyed among that Catholic demographic in the last go-around.
+And Obama has lost the support that he enjoyed among that Catholic demographic in the last go-around.

 This isn't necessarily a bad thing for Rick Santorum.